Crofton formula: Other forms

 The space of oriented lines is a double cover of the space of unoriented lines.
 The Crofton formula is often stated in terms of the corresponding density in the latter space, in which the numerical factor is not 1/4 but 1/2.
 Since a convex curve intersects almost every line either twice or not at all, the unoriented Crofton formula for convex curves can be stated without numerical factors: the measure of the set of straight lines which intersect a convex curve is equal to its length.

 The same formula (with the same multiplicative constants) apply for hyperbolic spaces and spherical spaces, when the kinematic measure is suitably scaled.
 The proof is essentially the same.

-The Crofton formula generalizes to any Riemannian surface; the integral is then performed with the natural measure on the space of geodesics.
+The Crofton formula generalizes to any Riemannian surface or more generally to two-dimensional Finsler manifolds; the integral is then performed with the natural measure on the space of geodesics.

 More general forms exist, such as the kinematic formula of Chern.